+Services that are covered for you

+Outpatient hospital services

+Some services require prior authorization (approval in advance) to be covered.
+We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.

+Covered services include, but are not limited to:

+- Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery - Laboratory and diagnostic tests billed by the hospital - Mental health care, including care in a partialhospitalization program, if a doctor certifies that inpatient treatment would be required without it - X-rays and other radiology services billed by the hospital - Medical supplies such as splints and casts - Certain drugs and biologicals that you can't give yourself

+Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
+Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+If you are not sure if you are an outpatient, you should ask the hospital staff.

-Services that are covered for you What you must pay when you get these services Outpatient hospital observation (continued) You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
+You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week. a \$25 for each Madianra Outpatient hospital services Some services require prior authorization (approval in advance) to be covered.
-We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
-Covered services include, but are not limited to: Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-If you are not sure if you are an outpatient, you should ask the hospital staff. \$35 for each Medicare-covered wound care visit and hyperbaric oxygen therapy visit. \$195 for each Medicare-covered surgery, procedure, or service including blood transfusions and invasive procedures such as epidurals and bronchoscopies at an ambulatory surgical center. \$250 for each Medicare-covered surgery, procedure, or service including blood transfusions and invasive procedures such as epidurals and bronchoscopies at an outpatient hospital facility.

-What you must pay when you get these services Services that are covered for you Outpatient hospital services (continued) • \$90 for each Medicarecovered emergency room visit (you do not have to You can also find more information in a Medicare fact sheet pay this amount if you are called "Are You a Hospital Inpatient or Outpatient?
-If You admitted to the same Have Medicare - Ask!"
-This fact sheet is available on the hospital as an inpatient or Web at https://www.medicare.gov/sites/default/files/2018for outpatient observation 09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by within 24 hours for the calling 1-800-MEDICARE (1-800-633-4227).
-TTY users call same condition).
-1-877-486-2048.
-You can call these numbers for free, 24 • \$55 for each Medicarehours a day, 7 days a week. covered partial hospitalization day. • \$60 for each Medicarecovered outpatient radiation therapy visit. • \$60 for Medicare-covered outpatient therapeutic radiology service. • \$100 for Medicarecovered outpatient diagnostic radiology service. • \$0 for Medicare-covered colonoscopies. • For laboratory and diagnostic tests, x-rays and medical supplies, see "Outpatient diagnostic tests and therapeutic services and supplies" listed earlier in this Medical Benefits Chart. • For drugs and biologicals. see "Medicare Part B prescription drugs" listed earlier in this Medical Benefits Chart.
+You can call these numbers for free, 24 hours a day, 7 days a week.